aspose-cells-cloud/aspose-cells-cloud-java/README.md

 - Fetch the required shape from worksheet.
 - Leverage the power of [Pivot Tables](https://docs.aspose.cloud/cells/working-with-pivot-tables/) & Ranges.

-## Feature & Enhancements in Version 22.6
+## Feature & Enhancements in Version 22.7

-- Improve save as api.
+- Add 4 kinds of Save Option.
-- Improve clear objects api.
+- Add the checkExcelRestriction parameter for multiple APIs.

 ## Read & Write Spreadsheet Formats